On February 17, 2009, all television broadcast stations are required to stop

 to get the model number and then visit the manufacturer's website to check the specifications

 for your set.
-It needs to say "digital tuner" or "ATSC Tuner" to be ready
+It must say "digital tuner" or "ATSC Tuner" to be ready

 for the new digital signals.
 And if your set has a digital receiver built in, you're all